-EXPRESS INDEX - HOUSING MARKET UPDATE - April 2025
+EXPRESS INDEX - HOUSING MARKET UPDATE - May 2025

 There are many UK housing market indexes released every month and we are attempting to provide the ultimate, comprehensive overview to the very fragmented reports available.